Report #1: SYSTEM SPECIFICATION — Iteration 1(a) — (due date given here)

 If you did some field work for your project, please include it as an Appendix to your report.
 For example, if you are working on parking garage automation, you might have visited a local garage operator and discussed the the problems they encounter and the viability of your project.
 If you are working on restaurant automation,

 you might have conducted interviews with employees of local restaurants.
-If you are developing virtual biology labs, you might have interviewed biology students and faculty.
+If you are developing virtual labs, you might have interviewed students and faculty.
 Etc.

 Include as much details of those discussion in the Appendix of your report.
 (Idealy the interviews should be transcribed, but this is not required.)

-In your Customer Statement of Requirements, discuss how you incorporated this knowledge gleaned from your “customer” into the requirements for your system.
+In your Customer Problem Statement, discuss how you incorporated this knowledge gleaned from your “customer” into the requirements for your system.

 A typical beginner’s mistake is to try to do everything at once and accomplish nothing.
 Students identify twenty or more use cases and try to elaborate all of them.
 That would be impossible in the given time frame even for a very experienced developer!
 Your project will end up lacking focus and all use cases appear naive and simplistic.